 There are different types of cryptocurrency systems, and an Entity can have multiple types of systems.
 Entities are not certified, but rather systems are certified.
 Systems can be certified as CCSS Level 1, 2, or 3 with increased security as the levels increase.
 Systems fall into 3 buckets.
 Self-Custody, Qualified Service Provider (QSP), and Full System.

 A self-custody system has sole control of the private keys that controls that entity’s own funds.
+Self Custody systems do not have control over customer funds.

 A CCSS Qualified Service Provider (QSP) is a system that does not meet all applicable CCSS requirements in totality because there will be some requirements that the system using the service will be either wholly or partially responsible for.
 Because of this, the QSP can only meet the requirements that they (1) have the ability to control, and (2) are part of the service that they provide.